 4. Email Printable Coupons and Discounts

 Who doesn’t love a discount?
 And it is even better when a buyer doesn’t have to go hunting for a coupon online.
 Send it directly to their email.
 They can then print the discount or have a scannable QR code that they can bring up on their phone when they go to buy.
+You can even use a QR code generator to create branded QR codes that have your company logo for better branding.

 Many retailers and retail marketers have indeed found that an email can go a long way toward driving sales.
 You want to be sure you have a catchy subject line so that people don’t just write off your email retail campaign as spam.
 And be sure to get to the point.
 Don’t force a recipient to wade through paragraphs of text just to get to the printable promotion.
+Here we present you with some of the best tactics to integrate email marketing and social media.

 An Email Marketing Don’t